shribisha613/git-collaboration-exercises/README.md

 # git-collaboration-exercises

-This is a feature update for testing pull requests.
-This feature will be merged soon
+This is a feature is fuly implemented and ready to merge.